bitpay/bitcore/README.md

 Make sure that bitcoind is configured to accept incomming connections using 'rpcallowip' decribed in https://en.bitcoin.it/wiki/Running_Bitcoin.
 Alternatively change config/env/$NODE_ENV.js

-In case the network is changed, mongoDB database need to be deleted.
+In case the network is changed, levelDB database need to be deleted.
 This can be performed running:
 ```
   util/sync.js -D
 ```